OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 ## Creating New ASP.NET Controllers

-Creating a new ASP.NET Controller should be straight-forward.
+Creating a new ASP.NET Controller is straight-forward.

 Add a new Controller class under the appropriate namespace.
 Most endpoints will need to be space-scoped, so derive from `SpaceScopedApiController` to ensure your request is established in an appropriate Space Partition.
 Ensure you add the required ASP.NET and Swashbuckle attributes to the Controller endpoint and any incoming parameters.
 Running the [Controller Conventions](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Tests/Server/Web/Controllers/ControllerConventionsFixture.cs) will help you discover anything you may have missed.